mikio1998/mikio1998.github.io/_posts/2020-11-2-Making-Old-App-Perform-Better.md

 </ol>

-1.It's running on much less code.
+Point #1: It's running on much less code.<br />
 The new code is much more efficient, legible, and disciplined.
 Ever since the first time I made this app, I have implemented new skills such as using a design pattern for organization.

-2.I pre-network the data, and overall it reduces the number of reads.
+Point #2: I pre-network the data, and overall it reduces the number of reads.<br />
 In the previous version of the app, networking occured in so many instances; swiping collections, entering and exiting pages, etc.
 In this version, I fetched the data during the launch screen.
 Here is a look at how smooth the collection View has become: